Skip to content

 44. Red-Eyed Vireo

-The Red-eyed Vireo is a small American songbird that resembles warblers, but its not closely related to them.
+The Red-eyed Vireo is a small American songbird that resembles singers but is not closely related to them.

-It has a vast range across North America and is considered fairly common throughout the region, with no notable threats resulting in it being classified as Least Concern on the IUCN’s red list.
+It has a vast range across North America.
+It is considered relatively common throughout the region, with no notable threats resulting in it being classified as Least Concern on the IUCN’s red list.

 KingdomAnimalia